prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Blunder   = A stupid or careless mistake.
 * Sound off = Express one's opinions in a loud or forceful manner.
 * Anxiety   = A felling of worry.
+### 8th-April-2021
+* Procured:- got (with a littel difficulty)
+* Came round:- regained conciousness.
+* In retribution of:- as a punishment.
+* Surged:- arose suddenly and intensely.
+* ponorama:- view of a wide area.